 - Create rails project

 $ rails new project #=> After created project then below command $ cd project $ bundle install #=> Configure database $ bundle exec rake db:create $ bundle exec rake db:migrate $ rails server => Booting Puma => Rails 5.0.6 application starting in development on http://localhost:3000 => Run `rails server -h` for more startup options *** SIGUSR2 not implemented, signal based restart unavailable! *** SIGUSR1 not implemented, signal based restart unavailable! *** SIGHUP not implemented, signal based logs reopening unavailable!
 Puma starting in single mode... * Version 3.10.0 (ruby 2.3.1-p112), codename: Russell's Teapot * Min threads: 5, max threads: 5 * Environment: development * Listening on tcp://0.0.0.0:3000 Use Ctrl-C to stop

 - Open the browser.
-Write “localhost:3000” on address bar and press Enter key.
+Write “localhost:3000” on the address bar and press the Enter key.